DUI

 If you are convicted of a second DUI offense, you face possible imprisonment of up to 60 days to two and a half years with a potential fine ranging between $600 to $10,000.
 You will also be slapped with a license revocation of two years.
 After a period of one year, you may apply for reinstatement of your driver’s license on the grounds of hardship.
 If the court grants your request, you will be required to use an ignition interlock device for the duration of the period for which you have the hardship license.

-If convicted of a third DUI offense, you can be incarcerated for 180 days to two and a half years with a fine ranging between $1,000 to $15,000.
+If convicted of a third DUI offense, a felony, you can be incarcerated for 180 days to two and a half years with a fine ranging between $1,000 to $15,000.
 In cases of a third DUI conviction, the revocation period lasts for 8 years.
 Only after the period of two years are you able to apply for reinstatement.
 If granted, you will be required to use the ignition interlock device for the duration of your hardship license.

 How Long Does a DUI/OUI Stay on Your Record?